prisma/prisma1/README.md

 prisma init hello-world
 ```

-The interactice CLI wizard now helps you to connect Prisma to your database:
+The interactice CLI wizard now helps you to connect Prisma to a database:

 - If you want to start with a new database, select **Create new database**.
 - If you already have a database, select **Use existing database** (and provide database credentials).